-Afternoon: Program Registration: After you have your room assignment, come over to the Road Scholar table to register with the program staff, to get your welcome packet containing your name-tag, up-to-date schedule and other important information, and to confirm the time and location of the Orientation session.
+Afternoon: Program Registration 3:00-5:00 p.m.: After checking into the hotel and getting your room assignment, come over to the Road Scholar table to register with the program staff, to get your welcome packet containing your name-tag, up-to-date schedule and other important information, and to confirm the time and location of the Orientation session.
 If you arrive late, please ask for your packet at the front desk when you check in.
-Orientation: The Group Leader will greet everyone with a warm welcome and lead introductions.
+Orientation at 5:00 p.m.: The Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the program theme, the up-to-date daily schedule and any changes, discuss safety guidelines, emergency procedures, roles and responsibilities, and answer any questions you may have.
 Transportation for program-related activities will be via motorcoach unless specified otherwise.
-All field trips will be led by the Group Leader unless otherwise specified.
 Free time is reserved for your personal independent exploration.
-The Group Leader can offer suggestions and directions.
+Your Group Leader will be the Study Guide for most lectures and field trips during this program.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

-Dinner: In the hotel meeting room enjoy a plated meal or buffet with salad, selection of entrées and dessert plus coffee, tea, water; additional beverages available for purchase.
+Dinner: At 6:30 p.m. in the hotel meeting room enjoy a plated meal or buffet with salad, selection of entrées and dessert plus coffee, tea, water; additional beverages available for purchase.

 Evening: At leisure.
 Take the rest of the evening to continue getting to know your fellow participants, relax, and get a good night’s sleep for the full day ahead.

 Activity note: Getting on/off motorcoach; standing up to two hours at the Indian Pueblo Cultural Center; walking up to several blocks on level, paved terrain in Old Town at 5,300' elevation.